akhalid-dev/genie-server/README.md

 # genie-server
-Genie Server with servring Dynamic HTML pages using EJS.
+Genie Server with serving Dynamic HTML pages using EJS.